limjh16/jekyll-action-ts/README.md

 This can also automatically find a `Gemfile` if it isn't in the root directory, and in the case of multiple Gemfiles find the one in the same directory as `_config.yml`.
 This can be helpful in cases where you have a `docs` folder containing a website inside a ruby project which has a Gemfile by itself.

-It also automatically caches the vendor/bundle directory for faster build times, by setting the ``enable_cache`` input to true in the workflow file.
+It also automatically caches the vendor/bundle directory for faster build times, by setting the `enable_cache` input to true in the workflow file.
 This is preferred over [actions/cache](https://github.com/actions/cache) (for now) since it decreases the time needed to find the Jekyll source and Gemfile.

+Additionally, it uses [prettier](prettier.io/) to format the output HTML so it is more readable (since jekyll is known to output [excessive newlines due to liquid](https://github.com/jekyll/jekyll-help/issues/193)).
+Prettier options can be specified through the `prettier_opts` input.

 ## Official jekyll tutorial